celik-muhammed/learn/docs/source/_sphinx_ext/_sphinx_ai_assistant/README.md

   explicit permission and never contains Q&A, note, model, page URL, or stable conversation identity.
-A second explicit **Share feedback for review & model improvement** permission can place exactly one Q&A into an updatable provider-native feedback review; a maintainer merge makes that Q&A training-eligible together with a normalized quality score/percentage.
+A second explicit **Share feedback for review & model improvement** permission can place exactly one Q&A into an updatable provider-native feedback review; the Feedback tab can inspect/copy/download the exact review JSON locally before sharing, and originating model attribution is required so the reviewed Q&A remains useful and auditable.
+A maintainer merge makes that Q&A training-eligible together with a normalized quality score/percentage.
   Host-page lifecycle
   events remain independently permissioned.
 - **Keyboard shortcut**: toggle the panel with a configurable chord